2020 Tampa Bay Buccaneers season: Season summary

-Brady later said that playing behind closed doors because of the COVID-19 pandemic made it easier for him to execute his new team's unfamiliar football playbook.
+Brady later said that playing behind closed doors because of the impact of the COVID-19 pandemic on the NFL made it easier for him to execute his new team's unfamiliar football playbook.
 With a late season bye week (Week 13), Tampa Bay rested and regrouped, and would not lose another game.
 The Buccaneers clinched their first winning season since 2016 after a come-from-behind Week 15 win over Atlanta.
-Despite losing the division title to rival New Orleans Saints on Christmas Day, the Buccaneers qualified for the playoffs the following day for the first time since 2007 with a 47–7 rout over Detroit.
-It ended the league's second-longest active post-season drought.
+Despite losing the NFC South division title to rival New Orleans on Christmas Day, the Buccaneers secured a wild card playoff spot the following day with a 47–7 rout over Detroit.
+It ended the league's second-longest active post-season drought, as Tampa Bay had not reached the playoffs since 2007.

 In the Wild Card round, Tampa Bay won their first playoff game since Super Bowl XXXVII, defeating Washington 31–23.
 They advanced to the Divisional round against the New Orleans Saints, who had swept them in the regular season.
 Tampa Bay defeated the Saints 30–20 to avenge those losses and advance to the NFC Championship Game.
 The Buccaneers then beat the top-seeded Green Bay Packers in the NFC Championship Game 31–26 to advance to Super Bowl LV, where they defeated the Kansas City Chiefs 31–9 for their second Super Bowl title.

 To win the Super Bowl, the Buccaneers had to defeat three Super Bowl MVP quarterbacks.
 In order they beat Drew Brees (XLIV), Aaron Rodgers (XLV), and Patrick Mahomes (LIV).
 They were the first team in NFL history to play in a Super Bowl in its home stadium and the seventh team to win the Super Bowl as a wild card team.
 They joined the 1985 Patriots, 2005 Steelers, 2007 Giants, and 2010 Packers as the only NFL teams to win three straight playoff games on the road.
 The team mimicked the 2002 team by also defeating the top-ranked offense in the Super Bowl, and forcing multiple turnovers in the Super Bowl.